Boiga dightoni

 Boiga dightoni, commonly known as Dighton's catsnake, the Pirmad cat snake, and the Travancore cat snake, is a species of rear-fanged mildly venomous snake in the family Colubridae.
-The species is endemic to the Southern Western Ghats of India.
+The species is endemic to the Western Ghats of India.

 Etymology

 The common name, Pirmad cat snake, refers to Peermade (also spelled Peermad, Pirmaad, Pirmed, and Pirmedu), a place in Kerala, India, elevation 3,300 feet (1,006 m).

 The specific name or epithet, dightoni, is in honor of tea planter S.M.
 Dighton, the collector of the holotype specimen.

 Geographic range

-In India B. dightoni is found in the Ponmudi Hills and Travancore Hills of Kerala State, and in the Anaimalai Hills and Palni Hills of western Tamil Nadu State.and according to recent studies it may be common than previously thought in the mid-high elevation of western ghats ranging south of Palghat gap.
+In India B. dightoni is found in the Ponmudi Hills and Travancore Hills of Kerala State, and in the Anaimalai Hills and Palni Hills of western Tamil Nadu State.

 Description

 B. dightoni is pale reddish-brown dorsally, with a series of salmon-red blotches.
 Its head is pale brown with minute blackish dots.
 Ventrally, it is yellowish, finely-dotted with brown.
 The outer ends of the ventral scales are salmon-pink.
 It is medium-sized, adults attaining a total length (including tail) of 1.1 m (3.6 feet).